Dispelling Some Myths: Julius Caesar's Birth

 3. Under the rule of Caesars, the Lex Regia (royal law) became the Lex Caesarea (imperial law), hence the procedure's name.

-5. Caesar was stabbed to death in the Theatre of Pompey on the Ides of March (March 15th) 44 BC.
+5. Caesar was stabbed to death in the Theatre of Pompey (not in Rome's Curia where the Senate traditionally assembled) on the Ides of March (March 15th) 44 BC.
 The assassination was a conspiracy of several Roman senators, notably led by Marcus Junius Brutus, Cassius Longinus, and Decimus Brutus, at the end of the Roman Republic.